-- Matriculate into the program. - Obtain a current Pennsylvania Criminal Record Check (Act 34), Child Abuse History Clearance (Act 151), FBI Clearance, and a valid TB Skin Test to be eligible for the required field experiences.
+- Matriculate into the program. - Satisfactorily complete all diploma requirements. - This degree program requires that all students obtain a current Pennsylvania Criminal Record Check (Act 34), Child Abuse History Clearance (Act 151), and Federal Criminal History Record Information (CHRI) (ACT 114), to be eligible for the required field experiences.
 A student should consider these factors before enrolling into this program.

-Students are required to have these clearances submitted to the Registrar's Office by October 1 of their first semester.
-If students fail to have clearances submitted by that time, they will be removed from the program. - Satisfactorily complete all degree requirements.
+Note: Students are required to have these clearances submitted to the Registrar's Office by the final day of their first semester.
+If students fail to have clearances submitted by that time, they will be removed from the program.

+- ACP 100 Academic and Career Planning

-- FYE 100 First Year Experience
+- CIT 100 Microcomputer Applications

-- ENG 110 English Composition I

 - ECE 101 Introduction to Early Childhood Education

 - ECE 110 Child Development

 - ECE 140 Early Childhood Environments

-- ECE 215 Teaching: Integrating Curriculum through Creative Expression

 - MAT 126 Elements of Mathematics I

 - ECE 198 Early Childhood Education Practicum I

-- ECE 205 Emerging Literacy
+- ECE 205 Emerging Literacy/Inclusion

 - ECE 250 Children, Families, and Community

 - EDU 230 Children with Special Needs

 - EDU 225 Teaching English Language Learners

+- ENG 110 English Composition I